KushalM23/SmartAgriNode/PRD.md

 **Major Changes in v2.0:**
 - **Backend:** Migrated from Flask to FastAPI for better performance and automatic API documentation
-- **Authentication:** Replaced Flask-Login with Clerk for enterprise-grade auth with OAuth support
+- **Authentication:** Replaced Clerk with Supabase Auth for integrated user management
 - **Database:** Migrated from SQLite to Supabase (PostgreSQL) for scalable cloud storage
 - **API Documentation:** Auto-generated Swagger UI and ReDoc at `/api/docs` and `/api/redoc`
 - **User History:** Implemented backend API for storing and retrieving user activity history
+- **Account Page:** Added dedicated user profile management and detailed history view
 - **Dashboard:** Enhanced with interactive ApexCharts visualizations for climate and soil data
 - **Development:** Improved startup script with better error handling and npm path resolution